 Prerequisite for Certification:

-- The candidate must evidence the completion of the CCTS-I Certified Clinical Trauma Specialist for Individuals training OR the CCTS-F Certified Clinical Trauma Specialist for Family training or its equivalent.
-Equivalency is determined by submitting documentation for evaluation by staff.
+- The candidate must evidence the completion of the CCTS-I Certified Clinical Trauma Specialist for Individuals training OR the CCTS-F Certified Clinical Trauma Specialist for Family training.

 - A minimum of a Master’s degree in a mental health related field, medicine, addiction (or equivalent if practicing outside of the United States)